This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 • the weekly content that helps people heal, grow, and rise

-• The consistency it takes to build a business after losing everything
+• The consistency it takes to build a business after loss and disruption

-• and the bigger mission God entrusted me with
+• and the larger mission I believe God entrusted to me

 Affiliate income is not a luxury.